 When our alarm went off at 5:30am it wasn’t an instant rush of excitement that got us out of bed… But more a panic!
 We had read all the tales of starting the Road to Hana in Maui too late in the day and getting stuck in a parade of traffic.

 With our cooler packed full, we left the house just after 6am ready for a full day of adventure.
-During our time in Maui we stayed in the town of Kihei.
-From here it was a 40-minute drive to Paia, which is the starting point of the Road to Hana Maui.
+During our time in Maui, we stayed in the town of Kihei.
+From here it was a 40-minute drive to Paia, which is the starting point of the Road to Hana.

 Maui Rental Car: We had a rental car for the entirety of our visit using Discover Cars, but the Road to Hana was a huge reason why got our vehicle.
-For more tips on how to rent a car and driving in Maui be sure to check out our article below!
+Be sure to check out our best tips for renting a car in Maui before your own trip.

 What You’ll See on the Hana Highway in Maui